gregorwolf/pg-beershop/README.md

 or `npm run docker:stop:pg:11`.

-## Run on SAP Cloud Platform - Cloud Foundry Environment with Hyperscaler Option
+## Run on SAP Business Technology Platform - Cloud Foundry Environment with Hyperscaler Option

 We're using the mbt build to create a mtar that can be deployed to the SAP CP Cloud Foundry.
 The build ist started with: